 Each flooring type has its own pros and cons, it's up to you to decide what option best fits your home and lifestyle.
 Here are some characteristics of carpet to help you decide if it is the right choice for you.

-- As a general rule, carpet will look slightly darker when in a large format (such as installed in a room), than it will in a small sample size.
+- As a general rule, carpet will look slightly lighter when in a large format (such as installed in a room), than it will in a small sample size.
 It's most likely your chosen carpet will appear a good amount lighter during the day and near true to the sample you selected from at night.

 - Carpet provides comfort to the home environment like no other flooring type can.
 The softness of carpet underfoot is second to none, it's friendly on tired joints, kids taking their first wobbly steps and it's also more enjoyable for children to play on, especially when the carpet is teamed with a good underlay.